Clean Dry Lumber

 The Central Transfer Station also accepts industrial waste.

-Used major household appliances such as washers, dryers, and refrigerators that need to be treated appropriately.
-White goods are accepted at the rural transfer stations and the Central Transfer Station.
-There is a fee for disposal of refrigerators brought to the transfer stations.
+Used major household appliances such as washers, dryers, and refrigerators need to be treated appropriately.
+White goods may be accepted at scrap yards and some appliance repair shops at minimal or no cost to customers.
+White goods are accepted at the Central Transfer Station and charged as normal garbage.
+There are additional fees associated with the disposal of refrigerators brought to the transfer station.

 There are currently no permitted tire piles in Grays Harbor County.
 All tires collected in the County are collected at the Central Transfer Station for a fee and exported to tire processors out of County.

-Asbestos currently is received at the Central Transfer Station for a fee per cubic yard and transported to the Roosevelt Regional Landfill in Klickitat County, Washington.
+Asbestos currently is received at the Central Transfer Station for a fee per cubic yard.
+Asbestos is now going to the Finley Buttes Landfill in Boardman, Oregon.